-- Biological, Neuropsychological, Social, Emotional and Developmental Bases of Behaviour (1 and 2)
+- · Biological, Neuropsychological, Social, Emotional and Developmental Bases of Behaviour

 Research: For the award of Doctorate, the research thesis must make an original contribution to knowledge and contain material of a standard and form appropriate for peer-reviewed publication.
-Trainees will develop their knowledge and understanding of the nature of educational research showing in depth understanding of the range of research orientations and methods used in educational and professional educational psychology research.
-Trainees will be supported through this process through regular supervision and the provision of advanced research methods workshops over the three years.
-It is envisioned that trainees will conduct a thorough literature review in their area of interest in Year 1.
-In Year 2 trainees will focus on obtaining ethical approval and data collection.
+Trainees will develop their knowledge and understanding of the nature of educational research, showing in depth understanding of the range of research orientations and methods used in educational and professional educational psychology research.
+Trainees will be supported in this process through regular supervision and the provision of advanced research methods workshops over the three years.
+It is envisaged that trainees will conduct a thorough literature review in their area of interest in Year 1.
+In Year 2, trainees will focus on obtaining ethical approval and data collection.
 In Year 3 the emphasis will be on data analysis and thesis write up.

 Those involved in the delivery of the programme recognise that they are engaging with adult professional learners and aim to employ methods that will afford adult learners a robust learning experience.
 Teaching and learning experiences provide broad and balanced coverage of the working contexts of educational psychologists